 If something does go wrong with the pension scheme, trustees may be held personally liable for any loss caused as a result of a breach of trust.
 This could happen when, for example:

 - a trustee carried out an act which is not authorised under the trust deed and scheme rules

 - a trustee fails to do something that should have been done under the trust deed and scheme rules

 - a trustee does not perform one or more of their duties under trust law or pension legislation or does not perform them with sufficient care.

 The rules of the pension scheme might protect trustees from personal liability for a loss caused by breach of trust, except where it is due to their own actual fraud.
 In some cases, the employer may provide indemnity insurance for the trustees.

 How we can help

-If you are located in the Warwickshire area we would be pleased to discuss your role as an occupational pension scheme trustee in more detail.
+If you are located in the Leicestershire area we would be pleased to discuss your role as an occupational pension scheme trustee in more detail.
 We are also able to advise on the accounting and audit requirements of your scheme.
 Please contact us at Select Accountants Ltd for further information.